Best credit cards for fair credit of October 2020

 The Bonus: Considered for a higher line of credit in as little as six months.

 The Rewards: The cash back rate is 1% on all purchases, and it's unlimited.
 However, when you pay your monthly bill on time, you'll earn 1.25% back on all purchases instead.
+Also earn $5 per month for 12 months on select streaming subscriptions when you pay on time.

 The Annual Fee: $0